Kirisoup/MikoUtils/README.md

   Due to HFF devs' oversight, it is very easy for players with modified client to bypass /kick from the host (They can stay on the server and play, even after being kicked, untill they are disconnected from the session).

   This plugin fixed it by force disconnect the player after the original OnKick method.
-Simply use the `/kick` command or kick players from the pause menu as usual.
+Simply use the `/kick` command or kick players from the pause menu as usual and it will do.

 - **Toggle _Invite Only_, _Join Game in Progress_, _Lock Level_ options with commands, with a new _Lock Checkpoint_ option**

   `/invt`, `/join` and `/locklvl`

-  This allows you to change those options while playing a level, instead of going back to the lobby and loose the progress.
+  This allows you to change those options while playing a level, instead of going back to the lobby and lose the progress.

   - Additionally, this plugin introduced a new option which allows you to lock checkpoints, with command `/lockcp`.